 Select Single and Group Exhibitions include: The Girls’ Club Collection, Ft Lauderdale, FL, The Haggerty Museum of Art, Marquette University, Milwaukee, WI, The Portland Museum of Art, Portland, Oregon, The Southeast Museum of Photography, Daytona State College, Daytona, FL, and The University of Maine Museum of Art, Bangor, ME

-Major projects include a view book for the distinguished Riverdale Country Day School in New York, the annual report of LYCOS, and numerous brochures for investment banking firms and hospitals.
-Her work has appeared in US News & World Report, Parenting, Time and Fortune magazines and has been commissioned by such corporate entities as Fidelity Investments and BankBoston.
+Major projects include a view book for the Riverdale Country Day School in New York, the annual report of Lycos, and numerous brochures for investment banking firms and hospitals, including Brigham and Women’s.
+Her work has appeared in US News & World Report, Time and Fortune magazines and has been commissioned by Continental Airlines, Fidelity Investments and The Ford Foundation.